apache/incubator-uniffle/docs/client_guide/spark_client_guide.md

-    Don't support sequenceNo[…], the max value should be … Don't support partitionId[…], the max value should be … Don't support taskAttemptId[…], the max value should be …
+    Don't support sequenceNo[…], the max value should be … Don't support partitionId[…], the max value should be … Don't support taskAttemptId[…], the max value should be … Cannot register shuffle with … partitions because the configured block id layout supports at most … partitions.

 you should consider increasing the bits reserved in the blockId for that number / id (while decreasing the other number of bits).